-More than 50 students of the University of Georgia College of Agricultural and Environmental Sciences (CAES) completed an undergraduate research project and competed in the seventh annual CAES Undergraduate Research Symposium on April 12.
-Faculty members, in disciplines ranging from food science to plant breeding, served as their mentors.
+More than 30 undergraduate students in the UGA College of Agricultural and Environmental Sciences competed in the third annual CAES Undergraduate Research Symposium on Thursday, April 17.

-The symposium gives students a chance to highlight the research they completed this school year and experience presenting their work in a formal setting.
+The undergraduate research symposium highlights the research students completed this school year, and gives them the experience of presenting their work in a professional environment.

 “We are very excited to have this many students participating in undergraduate research.
 The quality of their work is excellent,” said Jean Bertrand, CAES assistant dean for academic affairs.
 “We hope this will encourage some of them to pursue graduate school and a research career.
 We need a lot of bright, young minds interested in solving problems related to producing food and protecting the environment.”

 This year’s winners in the oral presentation competition are — in order of first to fifth place — Holly Young, ag communication; Forrest Goodfellow, biological science; Elizabeth Carr, food science and technology; Amber R. Williams, animal science; and Jessica Guthrie, animal science.

 In the poster presentation competition, winners are — in order of first to fifth place — Buck Trible, entomology and ecology; Simone Lavani, animal science; Richard Evans, biological science; Charnae Ross, food science and technology; and Andrew Norton, food science and technology.

 Winners receive cash prizes ranging from $200 to $750.

 This year, dozens of CAES students completed an undergraduate research project.
 Faculty members, in disciplines ranging from food science to plant breeding, serve as mentors to undergraduate researchers.

 Three of the students participating in this year’s symposium started their research in high school through the CAES Young Scholars Program.